SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit1EssayJack.md

 Mughals => tried model of unity — loosing support of Hindu nobels "The combination of anti-Hindu policy and sentiment at court and the reduction in the value of subsidies or land grants to Maratha mansab dars turned Shivaji into not merely a rebel but a rival." => causing the series of decline that the Mughals saw initiated with the Maratha rebelion.

-If you try to, instead, excercise balance and raíson de'etat, happiness to everyone!
+If you try to, instead, exercise balance and raíson de'etat, happiness to everyone!

 English example => "England's policy was based on throwing its weight as the occasion required to the weaker and more threatened side to redress the equilibrium. ...
-England was the one Euro- pean country whose raison d 'etat did not require it to expand in Europe.
-Perceiving its national interest to be in the preservation of the European balance
+England was the one European country whose raison d 'etat did not require it to expand in Europe.
+Perceiving its national interest to be in the preservation of the European balance"

+And yes, there is a point where Raison de etat turns into territorialism.
+But, that becomes no longer Raison de etat, that's a tour de force: " Richelieu's raison d'etat threatens self- destructive tours de force....

 ![Screen Shot 2020-10-02 at 10.11.57 AM.png](Screen Shot 2020-10-02 at 10.11.57 AM.png)